We will begin this sermon in Matthew 16. I will just touch on this a little bit.

 I want you to see the areas we are vulnerable in.
 Satan is so slick.

 Satan is their father, and he twisted their thinking through lying to the point we are going to see that they, Satan's children, believe his lies are truth.
-Jesus then answers His own question by describing their spiritual father, Satan's influence.
+Jesus then answers His own question by describing their spiritual father's, Satan's, influence.
 He does not stand in the truth; there is no truth in him.
+That is hard to grasp.
 He lies from his own resources.
 Why would he do that?
-Because it is the only resources he really and truly has that he can use against us.
+Because it is the only resource he really and truly has that he can use against us.

 This is why the world is in the shape it is in, and I believe Satan will attack the church in the way that he always has—by the use of his resources and that resource is his deceit.
 This is where he is trying to lead us.